nyc-crh/site/content/gallery/the-man-who-could-fly.md

   - disability labels
   - emotional disability
 questions:
-  - "What led to Beamon’s placement in a \"600\" school?"
+  - "What led to Beamon’s placement at a \"600\" school?"
   - When Bob Beamon attended Jamaica High School, it was a majority-white school.
 How do you think that might have shaped his experience there?
 ---